Environment Setup

 api/

 The api/ directory is an optional directory where packages can declare their public API.
-Other packages can then mark a package as a dependency in their metadata.json and
+Other packages can then mark a package as a dependency in their metadata.json to include those types and functions defined therein.
+The API is useful for composability and for LLM agents as definitions of "tools" for programatic access.

-For further reading, see discussion in WIT APIs, and kit view-api.
+For further reading, see discussion in WIT APIs, the package APIs recipe, the package APIs (with workers) recipe, and kit view-api.

 Building the Package